entrpyc/multikart-theme/README.md

 - If you want to replace particular template, please have a look into plugin folder woocommerce/templates and use same folder structure and file name (and change the extension to .blade.php) as the original template

 - Keep actions and filters!

+# WooCommerce Theme Development Tips
+1. If you want to see what do_action('hook_name') actually do, always check **wc-template-hooks.php**.
+Search for the hook and see what functions are actually attached to this hook.
+Search for the function you want to see more detailed.
+This way we can move parts and call functions from the blade.
+2. You can see the actual controllers the blade using when you put @debug in blades
+3. You can see the actual version of overwritten template and compare/update if needed with plugins/woocommerce/templates